This family guide to Kauai post originally appeared on Marcie in Mommyland

 This past winter/spring, Kauai was hit with flooding that has impacted the North Shore a lot.

 As far as airports go, the Lihue Airport on Kauai is pretty small.
 In fact, their baggage claim only has 2 carousels.
+You can read my full guide to the Lihue Airport HERE.

 When you get off the plane, just follow the crowd and you’ll wind up at baggage claim.
 They do have baggage carts available to rent.
 Since it can take awhile before the bags come out, I like to use the restroom and then pick up brochures and tourist magazines so I can thumb through them later (they have lots of coupons inside.)